Pasifika-Web3-Tech-Hub/pasifika-evm-be/README.md

 ## Latest Updates (May 2025)

-**Now with multi-network support for Arbitrum, Linea, and RootStock!**
+**Now with multi-network support for Linea, RootStock, and Arbitrum!**

 ### Arbitrum Deployment